timeipert/timeipert/README.md

 ## About Me
 I am currently working on:
-* (MonodiKit) An Interface for Corpus monodicum data, that makes it easy to use it for digital corpus studies.
-Also a interface to convert it into standardized formats like MEI
+* MonodiKit, an interface that simplifies the usage of Corpus monodicum data for digital corpus studies.
+Additionally, it serves as a conversion interface, enabling the transformation of the data into standardized formats such as MEI.
 * A Paper about Network Modeling of the Transmission of Trope Elements
 * A Paper on determining played scales and their relationship to chords in jazz music (Corpus study derived from the Weimar Jazz Database)
 * My dissertation on approaches to model modality in medieval monophony.